Tarantul-class corvette: Project 1242.1/1241.8 'Molniya'

 Project 1242.1 and project 1241.8 Molniya ("Lightning") are further developments of the Tarantul family of ships.
 The two projects has been modified and rearmed with modern missile systems like the Uran-E and are more capable ships than the Tarantul types.
 The ships are built by the Russian Vympel Shipyard.
 Russia received at least one boat for trials in the 1990s and in 1999 Vietnam ordered two vessels.
 Vietnam is currently the main user of the Molniya class, with two Russian-made ships and six locally built ships.
 Vietnam started its own production line of 1241.8 Molniya ships with the assistance of Almaz Central Design Bureau in Russia.
 The first two locally built ships were delivered in July 2014, two more in June 2015, and the last two in October 2017.
 The Vietnamese warships are armed with a AK-176 76 mm gun, 16 Uran-E anti-ship missiles, four Igla-M air-defence missiles and two AK-630 close-in-weapon systems.
 The Vietnamese ships are also larger at 56.9 m in length and a maximum displacement of 563 tons.
 They have a range of 1700 nmi with 44 crew members on board.
-The Indian Navy ordered four further modified 1241.8 Tarantuls, this order was later reduced to two.
-These last two ships of the Veer class are armed with 16 SS-N-25 'Switchblade' / URAN E missiles, a OTO Melara 76 mm gun instead of the AK-176, and MR 352 Positiv-E (NATO: Cross Dome) radar.
-In 2009 Libya ordered three ships, however, the civil war in 2011 put a stop to any acquisitions.
+The Indian Navy ordered four further modified 1241.8 Tarantuls; the order was later reduced to two.
+These last two ships of the Veer class are armed with 16 SS-N-25 'Switchblade' / Uran-E missiles, an OTO Melara 76 mm gun instead of the AK-176, and MR 352 Positiv-E (NATO: Cross Dome) radar.
+In 2009 Libya ordered three ships, however, the Libyan Civil War in 2011 put a stop to any acquisitions.
 Shortly afterwards Turkmenistan acquired three Type 1241.8 vessels, possibly those that had been ordered by Libya but not delivered.

 The Russian Navy received two upgraded Molniya-class missile boats in early 2019; they were initially built for a foreign customer, but the contract was cancelled, so the Russian Navy acquired them.
-The boats replaced the Moskit with eight Kh-35U anti-ship missiles and MANPADS launcher with the Pantsir-M gun/missile system.
+The boats replaced the Moskit with eight Kh-35U anti-ship missiles, and the MANPADS launcher with the Pantsir-M gun/missile system.
 They also had a modern radar phased antenna array.
 One boat was expected to operate in the Black Sea and the other in the Caspian Sea.